 Running with your dog is a fun way to spend time together and helps keep both of you in tip-top shape.
+Canine fitness is an important part of overall health.
 Plus, having a running buddy can be an important source of motivation.
-To train your dog to be the perfect running companion, check out the following tips.
+Before training your dog to be the perfect running companion, make sure you’re aware of the following advice.

 The Right Breed and Age

 Before you start your training program, make sure your dog is suited to long-distance running.
 For example, brachycephalic dogs (those with short muzzles), like Bulldogs or Pugs, should only sprint for short distances.
-Also, be aware that running is not safe for puppies, as their bones are still growing.
-For most breeds, wait until the dog is about one-and-one-half-years old.
+Also, be aware that running is generally not safe for puppies, as their bones are still growing.
+For most breeds, wait until the dog is about 1.5 years old.

-Even within breeds, every dog has his own personality, and some will take to running more than others.
-Consider your dog’s temperament, research his breed, and take him to the veterinarian for a physical checkup to ensure that this is a safe activity for him.
+Even within breeds, every dog has their own personality, and some will take to running more than others.
+Consider your dog’s temperament, research their breed, and take them to the veterinarian for a physical checkup to ensure that this is a safe activity for them to partake in.

 Walk Before You Run

 Keeping your dog on one side of you will be essential when you start running together.
-If he runs in front of you or weaves from side-to-side, he can trip you or tangle your legs in the leash.
+If they runs in front of you or weave from side-to-side, they can trip you or tangle your legs in the leash.
 It doesn’t matter which side you choose, left or right, but pick one and stick with it.
 Start training at a walking pace and keep reward placement in mind.
-Always give your dog his treats in the position you want to reinforce, so if you want him on your left, only offer treats at your left leg.
-Once your dog has mastered one side, you can train the other with a different cue.
+Always give your dog their treats in the position you want to reinforce, so if you want them on your left, only offer treats at your left leg.
+Once they’ve mastered one side, you can train the other with a different cue.

 To teach the running cue, intersperse short bursts of jogging or running with your normal walking pace.
-Simply give the cue immediately before you increase your speed, and then reward your dog when he hurries to catch up.
+Simply give the cue immediately before you increase your speed, and then reward your dog when they hurry to catch up.
 In the same way, you can teach a cue such as “whoa” to slow your dog down.

-Now that your dog knows to stay at your side and match your pace, it’s time to get his body in shape.
+Now that they know to stay at your side and match your pace, it’s time to get your dog in shape.
 Just as humans need to build strength and endurance slowly, so does your dog.
 Start by adding small stretches of running into your walks.
 Then, on each subsequent walk, gradually increase the portion of your time spent running and decrease the portion spent walking.
 After several weeks, your dog will have adapted to running long distances.

 Tips for a Safe and Enjoyable Run

 Your dog is finally trained and conditioned to be your running companion.
-But to ensure that he’s safe and enjoys running with you, keep the following tips in mind:
+But, to ensure that they’re safe and enjoy running with you, keep the following tips in mind:

-- Warm up your dog before you run and cool him down when you’re finished by walking for several minutes.
+- Warm up your dog before you run and cool them down when you’re finished by walking for several minutes.

 - Be aware of weather conditions.
 Dogs can’t handle heat and humidity as well as humans can.